Course Length: Full academic year (30 weeks)

 Aims of the Anatomy and Physiology Course

 In Anatomy and Physiology, we will be discovering how we are fearfully and wonderfully made.
 We will systematically explore the human body beginning with common vernacular and a review of basic chemistry, cells, and tissues.
-We will explore by organ systems beginning with integumentary and proceed through skeletal, muscular, nervous system, endocrine, circulatory, lymphatic, immune, respiratory, urinary, digestive ending with the reproductive system.
+We then explore both anatomy and physiology by organ systems.
+We begin with integumentary and proceed through skeletal, muscular, nervous, endocrine, circulatory, lymphatic, immune, respiratory, urinary, digestive ending with the reproductive system.
 Be prepared to discuss, diagram, and draw.
+This course requires collaboration with your peers.
+Please be prepared to have a means of discussion access.
+Options include (but not limited to) “classroom” meeting, exchanging email, and Discord.

 How It Works